A Life in Leather — The Story of Katy Warriner

 THE HARDWARE

-Employing traditional green and sand-casting techniques they create hardware that compliments leather, specialising in the classic saddlery and harness styles.
+Using traditional green and sand-casting techniques, they produce hardware that perfectly complements fine leather — specialising in classic saddlery and harness fittings that stand the test of time.

 READ THE BLOG